Statistical Summary – Railway Occurrences 2016

-In 2015, there were 12 main-track derailments involving dangerous goods, down from 25 in 2014 and the average of 15 in the previous 5-year period.
-Three of these resulted in a release of product (crude oil or liquified petroleum gas).
+In 2016, there were 10 main-track derailments involving dangerous goods, down from 12 in 2015 and down from the five-year average of 15.
+None of these derailments resulted in a release of product.

-There were 95 non-main-track collisions in 2015, down from 114 in 2014 (Figure 7) and comparable to the 5-year average of 99.
-Derailments occurred in 33% of non-main-track collisions, and 74% of those derailments involved the derailment of 1 car.
+Non-main-track collisions (Table 5a & Table 5b) totalled 73 in 2016, down from 96 in 2015 (Figure 7) and down from the five-year average of 99.
+Derailments occurred in 45% of non-main-track collisions, and 45% of those non-main-track collision derailments involved the derailment of one car.

-Factors assigned to non-main-track collisions were mostly actions-related (88%) compared with 87% for the last 5-year average.
+Factors assigned to non-main-track collisions were mostly Actions-related (86%) unchanged from the last five-year average.
 Failure to protect, such as improper positioning of movements and handling of switches, was assigned most often as a factor.